 Sources Of Information About The Pictographs:

-The oldest written source I’ve found on the Little Missinaibi Lake pictograph sites is in Selwyn Dewdney’s Indian Rock Paintings of the Great Lakes.
+The oldest written source I’ve found on the Little Missinaibi Lake pictograph sites is Selwyn Dewdney’s Indian Rock Paintings of the Great Lakes.
 (Click on the title to access the book.)
 The work represents the first systematic recording and analysis of the Anishinaabe rock paintings in the Canadian Shield area.
 In the first edition, published in 1962, Dewdney very briefly covers the three Little Missinaibi Lake sites he visited at the end of the 1959 season.
 The sites are #74, #75, and #76 in the list of pictograph sites in the appendices.

 Here is p.
 90 of the text –

 In the early 80’s I paddled the Lake Missinaibi to Mattice stretch four times with my brother and other canoe trippers.
 On one of those summer trips we went all the way down to Moosonee; on another trip, we flagged a train at the Moose River crossing.
-While we vaguely knew about the Fairy Point pictographs, the weather (usually the wind!) and our own ignorance about their significance meant that we spent little time at the point.
+While we vaguely knew about the Fairy Point pictographs, the weather and mostly our own ignorance about their significance meant that we spent little time at the point.
 Our manual-focus Nikon SLRs (if we brought them along at all) were not usually out during the day and few pix were taken.
 Just being in the bush and the thrills and spills of the rapids were the biggest draws to guys in their late twenties!

 In 1994 Hap Wilson’s Missinaibi: Journey To The Northern Sky was published.
 It provided paddlers with essential information on rapids and portages that would ensure a safer journey down the entire length of the Missinaibi, still one of North America’s great remaining wilderness rivers.